CHSS Advice Line

 But not everyone gets the support they need.
 Too many people are not getting referred for rehabilitation or are only given it for a short time.
 Rehabilitation is vital for the best recovery possible.
 It helps people do more than just survive their condition – it helps them really live.

-We believe rehabilitation is a human right.
+We believe rehabilitation is a right.
 Join our campaign if you think so too.

 I support the Right to Rehab!